avizmarlon/100DaysOfCodeChallenge/Journal/Day 19/text.md

 ---

-## pseudo-classes, pseudo-elements and :: vs :
+## pseudo-classes, pseudo-elements and :: vs : selectors

 ### **pseudo-classes**

 They represent different states of an element, so you can apply css rules to an element that is in a specific state.
 There are many pseudo-classes like:

 :hover
 :checked
 :empty
 :focus
 :visited